General Inferential Limits Under Differential and Pufferfish Privacy: Discussion

-A second direction for future research is suggested by the conceptualisation of Pufferfish as a Lipschitz condition with the metric $\dMult$ on the output distributions $\Omega$ and the metric $\dPuff$ on the input distributions $\Theta$.
-Replacing $\dMult$ with some other $\Omega$-divergence -- for example the divergences corresponding to $(\epsilon, \delta)$-DP or to zCDP (see \cite{bailieSwapping2023} for the definitions of these $\Omega$-divergences) -- would generate new relaxations of Pufferfish.
-Similarly, replacing $\dPuff$ with another metric on $\Theta$ would generalise Pufferfish beyond the interpretation of attackers and competing conjectures, and would provide a flexible framework for expressing privacy as $\epsilon$-indistinguishability (Remark~\ref{remarkIndistinguishability}) between distributions $\theta, \theta' \in \Theta$.
-By allowing for any choice of metric on $\Omega$, the data custodian may choose which $\theta$ and $\theta'$ should be $\epsilon$-indistinguishable according to their knowledge and expertise, rather than being restricted to those $(\theta, \theta')$ pairs which correspond to $(\theta^*|_E, \theta^*|_{E'})$ for some $\theta^*$ and some $(E, E')$.
+A second direction for future research is suggested by the characterisation of Pufferfish as a Lipschitz condition with the metric $\dMult$ on $\Omega$ and the metric $\dPuff$ on $\Theta$.
+Replacing $\dMult$ with some other distorting function $\dist$ -- for example the distorting functions corresponding to $(\epsilon, \delta)$-DP or to zCDP (see \cite{bailieRefreshmentStirredNot2024a} for the definitions of these distorting functions) -- would generate new variants of Pufferfish.
+(Some such variants have already been proposed in \cite{zhangAttributePrivacyFramework2022, dingApproximationPufferfishPrivacy2024}.)
+Similarly, replacing $\dPuff$ with another metric on $\Theta$ would generalise Pufferfish beyond the interpretation of attackers and competing conjectures, and would provide a more-flexible framework for expressing privacy as $\epsilon$-indistinguishability (Remarks~\ref{remarkIndistinguishability} and~\ref{remarkPuffIndistinguish}) between distributions $\theta, \theta' \in \Theta$: By specifying their own metric on $\Theta$, the data custodian can choose which $\theta$ and $\theta'$ should be $\epsilon$-indistinguishable according to their knowledge and expertise, rather than being restricted to those $(\theta, \theta')$ pairs which correspond to $(\theta^*|_E, \theta^*|_{E'})$ for some $\theta^* \in \mathbb D$ and some $(E, E') \in \Spairs$.